Thank you for your interest! This journey is either underway or complete, but we do have many other tour options for you to choose from.

 Other mosquito-carrying diseases: Although you are traveling in the dry season, which is a lower risk time of year, it is still important to protect yourself from the risk.
 The best prevention of infection from mosquito-carried diseases such as Malaria, Dengue Fever and Zika is protective clothing and insect repellent.
 Be prepared with insect repellent that contains DEET.
 You may wish to bring two strengths, using the most potent if and when mosquitos are encountered.
 It will be your decision on whether you wish to take anti-malarials as the Pantanal is not a high-risk area.
 If you are going to take them, be aware that some travelers experience dizziness and stomach upset from some of the medications, so please ask your doctor what the best recommendation for you is.

-Prescriptions and Allergies: It is a good idea to pack any meds you take regularly in your carry-on luggage.
+Prescriptions: It is a good idea to pack any meds you take regularly in your carry-on luggage.
 Bring an extra pair of glasses or contact lenses.
 Bring an adequate supply of any prescription medications you use, a copy of the prescription and a list of generic names of your medicines as “back-up” in case it is necessary to purchase drugs while abroad.
 You’ll want to keep medications in their original, labeled containers.
-It is also recommended to carry with you an up-to-date record of known allergies, chronic medical problems and Medic Alerts so that, if necessary, emergency treatment can be carried out without endangering your health.
-If you have severe allergies, talk to your doctor about carrying an EPIPEN and notify your guides.

-Common Ailments: We recommend that you bring a travel-sized first aid kit and a supply of standard over-the-counter medications for common ailments (such as upset stomach, headache, motion sickness, diahhrea, minor scrapes, bug bites, etc.).
+Common Ailments: We recommend that you bring a travel-sized first aid kit and a supply of standard over-the-counter medications for prevention or treatment of common ailments (such as diarrhea, constipation, stomach upset, cough, congestion, head or body aches, motion sickness, insect bites and sunburn); as well as ointments, moisturizer, sunscreen, oral rehydration salts, band-aids, moleskin for blisters, cotton swabs, nail clippers, and tweezers, etc.

 Daily Itinerary